 “Coolumonlou… coolumonlou… moolumaloo…” Mary intoned, channeling The Book Of Keys, and the animals became quiet.
 Mary now understood what was happening.
 The man was an assassin, sent to murder Sean and Mary.
 He was a day late, but that fact wouldn’t save Tina.
 She knew that she had to act.
 She began another chant from Emily’s book, this one much more powerful:

-“Acheratte… secherratte… naberettu… acheratte… secherratte… naberettu…” As she kept chanting, the man continued to walk toward the house.
+“Acheratte… secherratte… naberettu… acheratte… secherratte… naberettu…” As she kept chanting, the man in Iowa continued to walk towards Tina’s house.
 Faint wisps of St. Elmo’s Fire formed a crown above his head.
 Mary continued her chant: “Acheratte… secherratte… naberettu… ”

 The man was now in the farmyard and had paused in the shadow of a tree.